Glossary term

 What does environmental impact mean?

 Environmental impact in ESPR is any change to the environment, beneficial or adverse, resulting wholly or partly from a product during its life cycle.
-That breadth matters because the Regulation is designed to look across the full environmental consequence profile of products, not just one indicator.
+It is not limited to carbon footprint, climate impact, one lifecycle stage, or one metric; each impact needs a method, category, scope, and evidence source.

 Official definitions by source